Piano Tuner Services in South London for Upright and Grand Pianos

 Looking for an experienced piano tuner?
 Get in touch here!

 Regular piano tuning is crucial for maintaining both the sound quality and longevity of your instrument: Pianos are highly sensitive to changes in temperature and humidity, which directly affect their tuning stability.
-Whether you own a cherished family heirloom or a high-performance grand piano, consistent tuning helps preserving its tonal character and playability.
+Whether you own a cherished family heirloom or a high-performance grand piano, consistent tuning helps preserve its tonal character and playability.

 For pianos kept in stable environments, tuning twice a year is generally sufficient.
 Ideally, these sessions should occur a few weeks after the heating is turned on for winter and again a few weeks after it is turned off for summer, allowing the piano to acclimate to new conditions before being tuned.
 In more demanding settings, such as humid climates or with frequently played pianos, tuning 3–4 times per year may be necessary.
 For recreational use, 1–2 tunings annually will usually suffice.